Civil Engineering Program

 3 credit hours | FALL ONLY/ALL YEARS |

-technologies, traffic operations, and control, economic evaluation of transport alternative,
+traffic operations and control, economic evaluation of transport alternatives, introduction

-introduction to transportation planning, design, and operations of transportation
+to transportation planning, design, statistical comparison of spot mean speeds in

 |

-final report must be submitted near the end of the second semester accompanied with
+type work.
+A final report must be submitted near the end of the second semester accompanied

-an A3 size poster.
-The project will be assessed through both report writing and oral
+with an A3 size poster.
+The project will be assessed through both report writing and

 Civil Engineering Design 1" and "CEE404 Civil Engineering Design 2", with a total